pran1q/innovicassignment/README.md

 # INNOVIC Node.js assignment application

-This is a demo application developed on Node.js which serves two endpoints ```/api/application``` and ```/api/application/:applicationId```.
+This demo application is developed as part of an assignment by [INNOVIC](https://www.innovic.io/) which serves two endpoints ```/api/application``` and ```/api/application/:applicationId```.
 The application is a REST API that retrieves data from MongoDB data sources.
 The following technologies are used to develop this application:
 - Node.js v18.14.0
 - Express.js for the REST API server
 - MongoDB client modules to read data from DBs
 - dotenv to hide sensitive information like ```PORT``` and ```MONGO_CONNECTION_STRING```.

+ More details on the assignment can be found [here](https://drive.google.com/file/d/1O29Da5kgF2O1b8pB41b7YmtZVZJ7U4W7/view).

 ## Installation